johntitus/hocus/README.md

 # Hocus
 The magical NoOps development framework.

 Hocus is a development framework that takes away the pain of managing servers, and databases, and everything else for that matter.
+Your environment gets hosted in Amazon Web Services.
+Your controllers go into Lambda, your models become tables in Dynamo, and your Routes are hosted by the API Gateway.

+Your controllers, the only code you have to write, can be written in any language as long as it can read from stdin and write to stdout.

 ## Status
 Very much in active/breaking development.